Damien Wilson

-Damien Wilson (born May 28, 1993) is an American football linebacker who is a free agent.
-He played college football at Minnesota, and was selected by the Dallas Cowboys in the fourth round of the 2015 NFL Draft.
-He has also played for the Kansas City Chiefs and the Jacksonville Jaguars.
+Damien Wilson (born May 28, 1993) is an American professional football linebacker.
+He played college football for the Minnesota Golden Gophers and was selected by the Dallas Cowboys of the National Football League (NFL) in the fourth round of the 2015 NFL draft.
+He has also played for the Kansas City Chiefs, Jacksonville Jaguars, and Carolina Panthers.

-Early years
+Early life

 Wilson attended Amite County High School in Liberty, Mississippi, where he was a teammate of Gabe Jackson.
 He accepted a scholarship from Alcorn State University, but transferred to Jones County Junior College after his freshman season.

 College career

-As a sophomore safety, Wilson was named the Region 23 Defensive MVP, after ranking fourth in the nation with 122 tackles (6 for loss), 2 sacks and 2 passes defensed.
+As a sophomore safety, Wilson was named the Region 23 Defensive MVP, after ranking fourth in the nation with 122 tackles (six for loss), two sacks and two passes defensed.
 As a sophomore, he registered 119 tackles (10.5 for loss).
 At the end of the year, he transferred to the University of Minnesota.

 As a junior, he was converted to linebacker, finishing with 12 starts, 78 tackles (second on the team), one sack and 5.5 tackles-for-loss.
-In his last year he registered 12 starts, 119 tackles (led team), 4 sacks (tied for team lead), 10.5 tackles-for-loss (led the team), one interception, 3 passes defensed, one forced fumble and 2 fumble recoveries.
+In his last year he registered 12 starts, 119 tackles (led team), four sacks (tied for team lead), 10.5 tackles-for-loss (led the team), one interception, three passes defensed, one forced fumble and two fumble recoveries.

 Professional career

-Dallas Cowboys
+Dallas Cowboys (first stint)

-The Dallas Cowboys selected Wilson in the fourth round with the 127th overall pick in the 2015 NFL Draft.
+The Dallas Cowboys selected Wilson in the fourth round with the 127th overall pick in the 2015 NFL draft.
 He was the 13th linebacker selected in 2015.

-On May 28, 2015, the Dallas Cowboys signed Wilson to a four-year, $2.74 million contract that includes a signing bonus of $466,315.
+On May 28, 2015, the Cowboys signed Wilson to a four-year, $2.74 million contract that includes a signing bonus of $466,315.

 As Anthony Hitchens did before him, the coaches decided to make Wilson learn all three linebacker positions in training camp.
 On special teams he tied for the team lead in tackles (9) with Kyle Wilber and Jeff Heath.
 As a rookie he registered a total of 16 tackles.
 Against the New Orleans Saints, he saw extensive play and performed well replacing an injured Andrew Gachkar.
 He played the season mostly on special teams.